-Our Head Chef has developed our own varied restaurant-style dining menu, with meals to suit everyone.
+Our Executive Head Chef has developed our own varied restaurant-style dining menu, with meals to suit everyone.
 With specialist nutritionist and dietitian input, we provide healthy meals to suit all tastes and preferences, including allergies, smaller meals packed with energy for those that require them.
 We offer home-from-home classics and special dietary requirements, so there really is something for everyone.

 Our meals don’t just taste great, they look good and are packed with specialist nutrition.
 Thus, helping everyone to eat healthy whatever their circumstances.